What is Infusion Therapy?

 - Subcutaneous - given under the skin

 The Outpatient Infusion Centers provide short and long-term infusion therapy to patients in a comfortable setting.
 The centers are designed to provide therapy to patients who may not require hospitalization, who may not be receiving home care because of insurance constraints, or simply may prefer the ease and convenience of medical appointments.

-Patients can be admitted to the centers directly from physician offices, hospitals, nursing homes or emergency rooms.
-All patients are followed and monitored by a clinical team of experts, and provided with extensive education about their therapy regimen.
+Patients can be referred to the centers from physician offices, hospitals, nursing homes or emergency rooms.
+All patients are cared for by a clinical team of experts, and provided with extensive education about their therapy regimen.
+An appointment at the infusion center is necessary to receive care.